-Oil Surge Relay-OSR is one of the auxiliary equipment of oil immersed type transformer.
+Oil Surge Relay-OSR is one of the auxiliary equipment of an oil-immersed type transformer.

-Oil surge relay responds only by rate of rise pressure resulting from internal arcing.
-When rate of rise pressure oil cross certain value then alarm and trip contacts operate.
+Oil Surge Relay-OSR responds only by the rate of rising pressure resulting from internal arcing.
+When the rate of rising pressure oil crosses a certain value then alarm and trip contacts operate.

-A separation should be arranged such that the oil in OLTC chamber and transformer chamber should not be mixed together as shown in below fig.
+Separation should be arranged such that the oil in the OLTC chamber and transformer chamber should not be mixed together as shown in below fig.

 Checklist for OSR Tripping:

-The oil in OLTC tank may get contaminated, so the properties of transformer oil may be changed after tripping of OSR relay.
-To ensure this the oil has to be tested and if any change in parameters observe, it has to be either replaced or oil filtration is needed.
+The oil in the OLTC tank may get contaminated, so the properties of the transformer oil may be changed after tripping the OSR relay.
+To ensure this the oil has to be tested and if any change in parameters observes, it has to be either replaced or oil filtration is needed.